Skip to main content

 Illustration for the article on the Pinel law in Paris in 2026

 The Pinel scheme took its final bow on 31 December 2024.
-After nine years of existence and billions of euros in tax reductions distributed, the overall assessment is mixed at the national level and frankly disappointing for Paris.
+After ten years of existence and billions of euros in tax reductions distributed, the overall assessment is mixed at the national level and frankly disappointing for Paris.
 Investors who purchased new-build properties in zone A bis hoping to combine tax relief with wealth building often find themselves with overpriced properties, rents capped below market rates, and a real yield that struggles to outperform a regulated savings account.

 This is not an ideological indictment of tax relief.
 It is a factual assessment that we at Home Select have drawn up after supporting investors for fifteen years, including some who came to us specifically to exit a poorly calibrated Pinel investment and reinvest in a better-performing property.

 In Paris (zone A bis), rents were capped at 18.25 euros/m² in 2024.
-For a two-bedroom flat of 40 m², the maximum authorised rent was 730 euros/month.
-Yet the market rent for a furnished two-bedroom flat of 40 m² in a new building in Paris is around 1,400-1,600 euros/month in 2026.
+For a one-bedroom flat of 40 m², the maximum authorised rent was 730 euros/month.
+Yet the market rent for a furnished one-bedroom flat of 40 m² in a new building in Paris is around 1,400-1,600 euros/month in 2026.
 The Pinel cap imposed a shortfall of 670 to 870 euros/month, or 8,000 to 10,400 euros/year in revenue sacrificed on the altar of tax reduction.

 The mechanism worked better in medium-sized provincial cities (zones B1 and B2), where the gap between Pinel rent and market rent was smaller, or even zero.
 In Paris, this gap made the scheme structurally unfavourable compared to a standard investment.